 The job descriptions listed above are intended to describe the general nature and level of work being performed by the employee in this position.
 They are not intended to be construed as an exhaustive list of all responsibilities, duties, activities, and skills required of a person in this position.
 Responsibilities, duties, activities, work hours and skills may change at any time with or without notice.

-All employment candidates are required to be fingerprinted and receive successful approval from a criminal background check with the State of New Jersey Department of Education.
-An individual must be able to perform the essential duties of the position satisfactorily.
-Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.
+An individual must be able to perform each essential duty and responsibility satisfactorily.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 The Pennington School is located on a 54-acre campus in Pennington, New Jersey.
 Not all buildings on campus have elevators.